Willie Rosario

-Willie Rosario (born May 6, 1924), is a musician, composer and bandleader of salsa music.
+Willie Rosario (born April 27, 1924), is a Puerto Rican musician, composer and bandleader of salsa music.
 He is also known as Mr. Afinque.

 Early years

 Rosario (birth name: Fernando Luis Rosario Marín) was born and raised in Coamo, Puerto Rico, into a poor, but hard working family.
 His parents realized that as a child Willie was musically inclined and had him take guitar lessons at the age of six.
 He received his primary and secondary education in his hometown.
 His mother also had him take saxophone classes; however, what he really was interested in was the conga.
-In 1946, he formed a band called Coamex but, a year later when he was 17 years old, his family moved to New York City, United States.
+In 1941, he formed a band called Coamex but, a year later when he was 17 years old, his family moved to New York City, United States.
 The family rented an apartment in a Manhattan community known as Spanish Harlem.

 Rosario came into contact and played the conga for various orchestras.
 After he graduated from high school, he continued his education and studied journalism and public relations.
 On one occasion Rosario visited the Palladium Ballroom in New York, where Tito Puente was playing the timbales.
 This was the beginning of his love affair with that instrument.
 He was 22 years old when he took classes with percussionist Henry Adler.